DenverArtMuseum/mayer-2023/content/bergh.md

 [^57]: For instance, Martin Berger, “Introduction” and “Between Canon and Coincidence,” *Journal for Art Market Studies* 7, no. 1 (2023), https://fokum-jams.org.

 [^58]: For instance, see Elissa Auther, “The Decorative, Abstraction, and Hierarchy of Art and Craft in the Art Criticism of Clement Greenberg,” *Oxford Art Journal* 27, no. 3 (2004): 339–64.

+[^59]: Harmer Johnson, “Introduction,” *Dayton Art Institute, Pre-Columbian Treasures: The Harold W. Shaw Collection* (Dayton Art Institute, 2003).
+My thanks to Sally E. Kurtz, the institute’s registrar, for kindly supplying information about Dayton’s collection.

+[^60]: This estimate comes from an unillustrated spreadsheet provided by the museum.
+Tamara Bray determined that most of the Ecuadorian objects at the University of Cincinnati’s Langsam Library are replicas.
+Personal communication with the author, 2024.

+[^61]: “Chiriquian Pottery,” a notice of acquisition in CMA files.

 {% endbackmatter %}